 The Shippon Gallery opened in September 2017 to show sculptures and drawings by Dave King in biannual displays alongside works by a guest artist.
-The current exhibition is Appeto: Public Art & Private Worlds which juxtaposes King’s public and personal sculptures, prints and drawings with George Sherlock’s contemporary marine paintings.
+The upcoming exhibition juxtaposes King’s latest sculptures, combining ceramic, found and cast metal with painted wood, plus maquettes for a new commission, with Patrick Jones’s abstract paintings.

 The gallery is located in rural East Devon between Axminster and Chard.
 See the Contact page for directions.
-Viewing is by appointment 01460 220021 / alisonoldhamart@googlemail.
+Viewing is by request 10am – 5pm: 01460 220021 / alisonoldhamart@googlemail.

 The Shippon News has reviews of exhibitions, mainly in the West Country, by Alison Oldham, formerly Research Fellow of Falmouth College of Art/Tate St Ives and visual arts correspondent of Oracle teletext and the Ham & High.
 Each review focuses on a work of art that she would like to take home.
 The lead item is a review of 50 Years, 50 Artists at Annely Juda Fine Art in London followed by information about Patrick Jones’s paintings on view at his home in Budleigh Salterton.

 The Archive begins with a review of Virginia Woolf: An exhibition Inspired by her Writings, most recently at the Fitzwilliam Museum, Cambridge, followed by Trail@14 at the Devon Guild of Craftsmen’s Riverside Gallery in Bovey Tracey, the Royal West of England Academy’s 166th Annual Open, and an exhibition of prints in Budleigh Salterton – Looking For Jeffery Edwards; the prints are for sale through the gallery.